bgradin/CF98C/README.md

 - +	Addition: Pop a and b, then push a+b
 - -	Subtraction: Pop a and b, then push b-a
 - *	Multiplication: Pop a and b, then push a*b
 - /	Integer division: Pop a and b, then push b/a, rounded down.
-If a is zero, ask the user what result they want.[dubious – discuss]
+If a is zero, ask the user what result they want.
 - %	Modulo: Pop a and b, then push the remainder of the integer division of b/a.
-If a is zero, ask the user what result they want.[dubious – discuss]
+If a is zero, ask the user what result they want.
 - !
 Logical NOT: Pop a value.
 If the value is zero, push 1; otherwise, push zero.
 - `	Greater than: Pop a and b, then push 1 if b>a, otherwise zero.
 - >	Start moving right